Skip to content

 Don't reboot or power off the device until the process is completed!

-After a successful update, you should have an updated firmware with default settings.
+After either a successful or failed update, the machine should reboot automatically.
+After that, if everything succeeded, you should have an updated firmware with data migrated from the previous version.

 Version verification